Guide Dog Self Screening

 - Living and working with a guide dog involves interdependence between human and dog.
 Do you accept the responsibility to be a consistent and fair leader in such a partnership?

-- Are those who live with you comfortable with having a dog in the home and are they willing to comply with some basic guidelines GDB provides regarding the care, control and behavior of your dog?
+- Are those who live with you comfortable with having a dog in the home and are they willing to comply with some basic guidelines Guide Dogs for the Blind provides regarding the care, control and behavior of your dog?
 What about your friends and co-workers?

 - Would you enjoy having more contact with the public?
 Partnering with a guide dog frequently attracts the admiration and interest of people around you.

 - Do you like the idea of having a dog around when your guide is off duty?
 A guide dog is usually with you twenty-four hours a day, seven days a week.
-A significant portion of having a guide dog is simply enjoying his or her companionship.
+A significant portion of having a guide dog is simply enjoying their companionship.

-If you're confident you're ready for a guide dog, please fill out our application for admission.Apply To GDB
+If you're confident you're ready for a guide dog, please visit our Client Program Applications page to get started.